 There was a flash of pale tangerine light from the corner of the room, and Iota suddenly stormed in.
-She started knocking down bookcases and stomping out candles with her foot as she entered wailing like a banshee.
+Wailing like a banshee, she knocked down bookcases, stomped out candles with her foot, toppled book stacks.

 Allen noticed with muted surprise that the woman was missing her lower left arm.
 There was a bandage going around the stub’s end.
 Unsurprisingly, the handicap didn’t stop her from thrashing everything in her sights.
 She eventually roared her way over to Carl and lifted her fist with a snarl, but Theta stepped in between them without expression.